syllogismos/wandb_baselines/Notes.md

 And one more thing I get out of the box with wandb is logging of system resources.
 On top of the above tmux terminal, I used to have htop in another window to see if my system resources are being used effectively.
 And the most frustrating thing is when the program crashes silently because of not having enough memory after training for few hours.
 I used to realize it long after it crashed wasting compute resources and etc.

-Usually when you are training hard problems it sometimes takes more than a month, so tracking your hyperparameters and its book keeping was a huge pain.
+Usually when you are training hard problems it sometimes takes more than a month testing various algorithms and hyperparameters, so tracking your hyperparameters and its book keeping was a huge pain.

 Now all I have to do is start several variants in multiple machines and I just log in to the wandb dashboard, and see how various algorithms, hyperparameters are performing.
 I would even get the print logs to the stdout streamed to the dashboard.